Menu

 Professor Mulford's research interests include the psychology of judgment and decision, negotiation analysis, experimental game theory, and experimental research design.

-Professor of Internet Governance and Regulation at the Oxford Internet Institute, University of Oxford
+Professor of Accounting at the University of Warwick

-Professor of the History and Politics of Modern China, University of Oxford
+Professor of Accounting at the University of Warwick

 Fabrizio Siracusano